guitarvydas/cl0d/doc/Excalidraw/Development Pipeline Drawing 2023-02-08 12.03.16.excalidraw.md

 reset ≡ reset all children, mark self as not busy? ^uYMPilfy

-step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle ^RY6Rpxtr
+step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle then route messages ^RY6Rpxtr

 busy ? ≡ True if any child is busy?, else False ^B1vU6at2